spywhere/plug.nvim/README.md

 -- vim.cmd('packadd! plug.nvim')

 require('plug').setup {
-  -- plug.nvim configurations go here
+  backend = '...',  -- your preferred backend goes here
-}
+  -- the rest of plug.nvim configurations can go here }

 -- a simple installation of a plugin